Gitxaala

-The Kitkatla or Gitxaala are one of the 14 bands of the Tsimshian nation of the Canadian province of British Columbia, and inhabit a village, also called Kitkatla (sometimes called Laxklan), on Dolphin Island, a small island just by Porcher Island off the coast of northern B.C.
-Because of their location, the Kitkatla have sometimes been called Porcher Island Indians.
-They were also, in the early contact period, called the Sebassa tribe, for their paramount chief at the time, Ts'ibasaa.
-The name Kitkatla derives from the Tsimshian name Gitkxaała, from git- (people of) and kxaała (open sea), since they are the farthest from the mainland of the Tsimshian tribes.
-Another name for themselves is Git lax m'oon ("people of the saltwater") in recognition of the land they lived on: the islands and inlets of this rugged piece of coastline.
+The Gitxaała ({People of the sea}), are located on the Northwest Coast of British Columbia, and inhabit the village of Lax Klan.
+Gitxaała don’t refer to themselves as Ts’msyen (meaning ‘Inside the Skeena River’).

-The Kitkatla are reputed to be the first Tsimshians to encounter (formally anyway) Europeans and the first to use guns.
-Stories recording this encounter tell of the acquisition of the hereditary name He'l by the Gispwudwada (Blackfish or Killerwhale clan) House (extended matrilineal family) of Ts'ibasaa, from an English ship's captain named Hale.
+Stories recording this encounter tell of the acquisition of the hereditary name Heel by the Gispwudwada (Blackfish or Killerwhale clan) House (extended matrilineal family) of Ts'ibasaa, from an English ship's captain.

-In the more recent period, one holder of the name He'l also assumed rights over the Gispwudwada chief name Seeks, which represents another Kitkatla house-group.
+In the more recent period, one holder of the name Heel also assumed rights over the Gispwudwada chief name Seeks, which represents another Gitxaała Gispwudwada (Blackfish Clan) house group.

 One holder of the title Ts'ibasaa was Joshua Ts'ibasaa, who died in 1936.
 The anthropologist Viola Garfield has published a detailed description of his mortuary potlatch.

-Garfield also describes the House of Ts'ibasaa's genealogical merging with another Gispwudwada (Blackfish or Killerwhale clan) house-group, the royal house of the Ginadoiks tribe of Tsimshians at Lax Kw'alaams (Port Simpson), B.C.
+Garfield also describes the House of Ts'ibasaa's genealogical merging with another Gispwudwada (Blackfish or Killerwhale clan) house group, the house of Nisweexs (Ts’ibasaa’s nephew) in the Ginadoiks tribe of Ts’msyens at Lax Kw'alaams (Port Simpson), B.C.

-A large amount of information on the hereditary names, territories, and oral traditions of the Kitkatla people was collected in 1916 by William Beynon, a Tsimshian chief and translator in the employ of the ethnologist Marius Barbeau.
+A large amount of information on the hereditary names, territories, and oral traditions of the Gitxaała people was collected in 1916 by William Beynon, a Ts’msyen chief and translator in the employ of the ethnologist Marius Barbeau.

-Today Kitkatla is a large and thriving community.
+The Gitxaała people primarily live in Lax Klan, their main winter (and now permanent) village, and is a large and thriving community.
 Its population in 1983 was 493.
 It has temporarily suspended treaty negotiations with the British Columbia government.